 Council's Capital Works Program is Council's investment plan for building, upgrading, and maintaining public infrastructure such as roads, community buildings, parks, and drainage systems.
 It ensures essential assets are safe, functional, and sustainable to meet community needs.
 Funded through council revenue, government grants, and other sources, the program supports strategic growth, economic development, and service delivery by prioritising projects that enhance public spaces and essential services.
-The total program for next year is \$25.7m and includes the following key areas of investment:
+The new program for next year is \$27.17 million and includes the following key areas of investment:

-- Place (\$1.96m) includes funding for Cycling Action Plan Implementation, Integrated Transport Strategy Actions, Feasibility of City Futures Better Streets Better Places Program and Structure Plan Projects. - Recreation and Open Space (\$1.6m) this includes Open Space Strategy Initiatives, parks and playing surfaces. - Community Facilities (\$4.7m) comprises buildings and building improvements, upgrade, and renewal of community facilities; municipal offices; sports facilities; and pavilions.
-Funding includes the construction of the Mackie Road Reserve Pavilion. - Climate & Sustainability (\$3.23m) direct sustainability initiatives including getting off gas and funding for the implementation of the Urban Forest Strategy, which aims to contribute to the increase of canopy cover in our open spaces by planting additional trees and extending the already established planting areas. - Community Safety (\$685k) this includes safety projects: cross intersection, pedestrian crossings, and safer speed limits; school safety; shopping centres; sustainable transport and disabled parking upgrades. - Renewals (\$13.6m) this includes the renewal and upgrade of Council's major infrastructure assets, such as: road reconstruction; drainage improvement; footpaths; local road resurfacing and carparks.
+- Place (\$2.19 million) includes funding for Cycling Action Plan implementation, Integrated Transport Strategy actions, feasibility of City Futures Better Streets Better Places Program and structure plan projects. - Recreation and Open Space (\$1.96 million) this includes Open Space Strategy initiatives, parks and playing surfaces. - Community facilities (\$4.65 million) comprises buildings and building improvements, upgrade, and renewal of community facilities; municipal offices; sports facilities; and pavilions.
+Funding includes the construction of the Mackie Road Reserve pavilion in Bentleigh East. - Climate and sustainability (\$2.73 million) direct sustainability initiatives including getting off gas and funding for the implementation of the Urban Forest Strategy, which aims to contribute to the increase of canopy cover in our open spaces by planting additional trees and extending the already established planting areas. - Community safety (\$2.06 million) this includes safety projects at intersections, pedestrian crossings and safer speed limits; school safety; shopping centres; sustainable transport and disabled parking upgrades. - Renewals (\$13.58 million) this includes the renewal and upgrade of Council's major infrastructure assets, such as: road reconstruction; drainage improvement; footpaths; local road resurfacing and carparks.
 Other renewals include building improvements and upgrade of community facilities, replacement of plant and machinery; furniture and equipment; information technology and telecommunications; and library collections.